 What Are eBooks?

-eBooks are those electronic versions of a printed book which can be read on a computer or any handheld devices like tablet, smartphone, or e-reader.
+eBooks are those electronic versions of a printed book that can be read on a computer or any handheld devices like tablet, smartphone, or e-reader.

 It consists of text, images, or both which are created in a format that changes shape according to the device you read it on without any line break.
 It will perfectly fill the screen no matter how you held your devices.